 3. Explorer properties are displayed for non native filetypes such as MKV and FLV

 4. Updated often - and has update notification builtin

 5. Allow use of the PowerDVD decoders for 32bit LiveTV in Media Center.

 6. Support playback of MKV files on Extenders and on the Xbox One.

-7. Support the use of the Play To function for MKV and FLV files.
+7. Support use of the LAV filters with the Play To function for MKV files.

 8. Support playback of MOD audio files and M4A files containing ALAC